 Is a face mask better with or without interfacing

 Using interfacing as a filter makes the mask better because the interfacing will add to the filtration properties of the mask.
-I have mentioned above that all non-woven materials are also good for this purpose, and masks with pockets for one-time use filters also exists so while a mask with interfacing backing one layer of fabric is better than one without, there are other ways to improve filtration without interfacing.
-Especially people with severe allergies should consider the cotton batting alternative, the interfacing is a man made material.
+I have mentioned above that all non-woven materials are also good for this purpose, and masks with pockets for one-time use filters also exist so while a mask with interfacing backing one layer of fabric is better than one without, there are other ways to improve filtration without interfacing.
+Especially people with severe allergies should consider the cotton batting alternative, the interfacing is a man-made material.

-Is fusible interfacing safe for face masks
+Is fusible interfacing safe for face masks?

 Pellon fusible interfacing has been used for a long time for face masks and there is no proof that it causes problems.
-However there are opinions that non-fusible interfacing might be more suitable.
+However, there are opinions that non-fusible interfacing might be more suitable.
 Fusible interfacing has in its composition heat-activated glue which is a potential source of allergens for some people.
 I do not know of any cases when this happened (allergies because of interfacing) but this does not mean it will never happen.

-Is fusible interfacing the same as iron on
+Is fusible interfacing the same as iron-on